 Home renovation and remodeling: Since there are many older houses in Oregon, renovation and remodeling services are likely to be in high demand.

 02. Choose your business model

 Choosing a business model is a crucial step in starting any business.
-It sets the foundation for your entire operation, from the way you choose to structure your business, to the way it will generate revenue.
+It sets the foundation for your entire operation, from the way you choose to structure your business, to the way it will generate revenue and relatively high net profit.
 There are various business types to consider: